Clinical Practice Guidelines

 How Does a Clinical Practice Guideline Differ from a Systematic Evidence Review?

 In 2011, the Institute of Medicine (IOM) defined a systematic evidence review as “a scientific investigation that focuses on a specific question and uses explicit, prespecified scientific methods to identify, select, assess, and summarize the findings of similar but separate studies.
 It may include a quantitative synthesis (meta-analysis), depending on the available data.”
 Systematic evidence reviews of comparative effectiveness research to learn what is known and not known about the potential benefits and harms of alternative drugs, devices, and other healthcare services provides the best evidence to inform clinical decisions.

-We are pleased to make available an inital draft of the Women’s Health and Orthopaedic Section’s ICF-Based Clinical Practice Guidelines on Pelvic Girdle Pain in the Antepartum Population – Practice Guideline for Review (.pdf).
+We are pleased to make available a second draft of the Women’s Health and Orthopaedic Section’s ICF-Based Clinical Practice Guidelines on Pelvic Girdle Pain in the Antepartum Population – Practice Guideline for Review (.pdf).
 Our proposed clinical practice guidelines utilize feedback from numerous reviewers, including several Section members, as they were being created.
 The authors of this most recent clinical practice guideline invite you to contribute your feedback (Feedback Form .doc).
 After you read this clinical guideline, please utilize our on-line survey to provide your feedback.

 Feel free to forward/share this information with colleagues of yours who may also wish to review this guideline.

 For your files, you may click on the following links to download Guest Editorials as well as the following published guidelines: